Jharkhand Municipal Corporation elections

-Ranchi, Feb 23 (PTI) Around 12 per cent voter turnout was recorded till 9 am in the civic polls to 48 urban local bodies in Jharkhand on Monday, an election official said.
+Ranchi (PTI): Around 51 per cent of the 43 lakh odd voters exercised their franchise till 3 pm in the civic polls to 48 urban local bodies in Jharkhand on Monday, an election official said.

-"Voter turnout of 12 per cent was recorded till 9 am.
-Polling is underway peacefully," State Election Commission (SEC) secretary Radhe Shyam Prasad said.
+"Voter turnout of 50.61 per cent was recorded till 3 pm.
+Polling is peaceful," State Election Commission (SEC) secretary Radhe Shyam Prasad said.

+Seraikela Nagar Panchayat recorded the highest turnout of 63.20 per cent, while Ranchi Municipal Corporation registered the lowest at 34.16 per cent, followed by Dhanbad Municipal Corporation at 36.60 per cent.

 Over 43 lakh voters are eligible to decide the fate of 6,000-plus candidates.

+“Civic poll is part of our democratic system where we elect our local representative.
+We have exercised our franchise and appeal to the people to use their rights to vote,” Soren told reporters after casting his vote.

+Union Minister of State for Defence, Sanjay Seth, exercised his franchise at a booth in Kaju Bagan area of Ranchi.

-State Election Commissioner (SEC) Alka Tiwari exercised her franchise at ward number 40 in Ranchi.
+State Election Commissioner (SEC) Alka Tiwari exercised her franchise at ward number 40 in Ranchi and said polling is underway peacefully across the state.

-"Polling is underway peacefully across the state and reports are so far good from every ULB.
-I would like to appeal to the voters to exercise their franchise," Tiwari told reporters.
+Long queues of voters, especially women, were seen at most polling stations.
+However, in two major municipal corporation areas -- Ranchi and Dhanbad -- fewer electors had turned up to cast their votes.

 Prasad said the elections are underway for the posts of mayor and chairperson in 48 ULBs, and councillors in 1,042 wards across nine municipal corporations, 20 nagar parishads and 19 nagar panchayats.